DynamoMTL/dynamo_kickstarter/README.md

     * Configures Heroku with required add-ons such as pg:backups
     * Creates buckets on S3
 3. Sets-up deployment configuration (using Heroku San)
-4. Uses the installer to complete the local setup of the application
-    * The same installer that a developer uses to setup an existing application is run to ensure it will work for others in the future

 This generator can be used with an greenfield application or a new instance of a platform such as Spree or Refinery.